kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	> cor(temp, humidity)
 	[1] 0.3803919

 Note that correlation is the same whether we measure temperature in Celsius or Kelvin.
-Study the plots below to get a feeling for the correlation value and its interpretation:
+Study the plots here to get a feeling for the correlation value and its interpretation:

 .. image:: ../figures/least-squares/correlation-calculation.png
-	:width: 750px
+	:width: 900px
 	:align: center
 	:scale: 87
+	:alt: fake width

 ..
-See article by Brillinger: John Tukey and the correlation coefficient (included as a PDF in the repo)
+TODO See article by Brillinger: John Tukey and the correlation coefficient (included as a PDF in the repo)

 Some definitions
 ================